gas-kirito/useful-scripts/README.md

 # useful-scripts
-Self-made useful scripts for linux, mainly in bash.
+Some self-made useful scripts for linux, mainly in bash.